Thinking twice about asking for the dessert menu after a satisfying meal? Cut yourself some slack, these sweet treats are worth the calories

 La Strada’s Limoncello Tiramisu

-No culinary journey at any Italian restaurant is complete without having tiramisu, and at La Strada we recommend the signature Limoncello tiramisu.
+What about: No culinary journey at any Italian restaurant is complete without having tiramisu, and at La Strada we recommend the signature Limoncello Tiramisu.
 The unique dessert is a tart, fruity version of your classic tiramisu – but instead of coffee the layers of sponge cake are spiked with Italian lemon liqueur, then further speckled with mascarpone cheese.
 In short, a delish, messy pile of citrus and cream that will get your taste buds crackling.

-Robb tip: Of course, if you’re an absolute purist, the traditional tiramisu is an equally popular choice.
+Robb tip: Of course, if you’re an absolute purist, the traditional Tiramisu is an equally popular choice.

 1 Scotts Rd